-Hot wash - A facilitated discussion held immediately after an exercise or event among participants.
-Captures feedback about any issues, concerns, or proposed improvements.
+Hot Wash - A facilitated discussion held immediately after an exercise or event among participants that captures feedback about any issues, concerns, or proposed improvements.

-General population shelter - Disaster shelters used to protect community members in response to an emergency.
+General Population Shelter - Emergency shelters used to protect community members in response to an emergency.

 Incident Command System (ICS) - A standardized approach to the command, control, and coordination of emergency response that provides a common hierarchy within which responders from multiple agencies can be effective.